 Seed-starting: when to plant vegetable crops

-I’m sure all of you are anxious to begin seed-starting and plant your veggie seeds so you can get the 2015 garden season under way!
+I’m sure all of you are anxious to begin seed-starting and plant your veggie seeds.
+That way, you can get the 2015 garden season under way!
 I completely understand, but correct timing is critical so you don’t end up with leggy, root-bound seedlings.

 I live in Spokane, Wash., which is in USDA zone 5 (or 6, depending on which microclimate you live in).
 Our season typically has about 120 frost-free days, beginning in mid-May and ending in mid-September.
 Although with the climate change that has been going on for the past several years, our seasons often extend a month or so past the middle of September.

-Here is a list of the vegetable crops I start from seed, whether I plant them indoors or directly outdoors (in parenthesis), along with the approximate dates I plant the seeds and when I transplant the seedlings out into the garden.
+Here is a list of the vegetable crops I start from seed.
+I’ve included whether I plant them indoors or directly outdoors (in parenthesis).
+You’ll also find the approximate dates I plant the seeds and when I transplant them out in the garden.

 If you live in another region, my best suggestion is to read the back of the seed packet where you’ll find guidelines on how soon to plant the seeds indoors prior to the anticipated last frost date.